NeCr00/passpwn/README.md

 * Tune your `patterns`: Keep only those relevant for your target environment to avoid unnecessary combinations.
 * Use smaller `--years` to reduce output size.
+* The `--years` option appends the full years (eg. 2025) in the password list.
+For shorter versions of years you can define it in `num_seq` array of json.
 * Filter early: Apply `--minlen`, `--maxlen`, and `--enforce-policy` to produce cleaner results.
 * Combine with known wordlists: You can merge Passpwn’s output with standard password lists for hybrid attacks.
 * **Test the results**: Use in tools like Hydra, Ncrack, or Burp Suite.